First Feature of His Religion

 Fourth Feature of His Religion

 He will honor a god of forces (v.
 38).
-The Hebrew word corresponding to "forces" is ma'uzzim (singular, maoz).
-Elsewhere in the Old Testament, the singular form is normally translated "strength."
+The Hebrew word corresponding to "forces" is ma'uzzim (14); singular, maoz (15).
+Elsewhere in the Old Testament, the singular form is normally translated "strength" (16).
 For example,

 Thus, the expression "god of forces" might be rendered "god of strengths."
-But unlike the more common words for strength, this one specifically denotes a strong thing or place, such as a rock or a fortress.
-In a typical modern translation, Daniel 11:38 says, "But in his place he will honor the god of fortresses."
+But unlike the more common words for strength, maoz specifically denotes a strong thing or place, such as a rock or a fortress (19).
+In a typical modern translation, Daniel 11:38 says, "But in his place he will honor the god of fortresses" (20).
 The usual interpretation is that instead of worshiping any supernatural deity, the Antichrist will worship military might.
 In other words, he will have virtually a religious zeal for accumulating weapons and waging warfare.
-Yet this interpretation cannot possibly be correct, for the same verse goes on to say that the god of fortresses will be one whom the fathers of the Antichrist did not know.
-No generation and no lineage have been free of men devoted to armament and conquest.
+This interpretation cannot possibly be correct, however, for the same verse goes on to say that the god of fortresses will be a deity previously unknown.
+Yet no generation or lineage has been free of men devoted to armed conquest.

 What then is the true identity of the Antichrist's god?
-The answer depends on recognition that the world lies in Satan's control, and thus it must be through Satan's patronage that the Antichrist will rise to the highest pinnacle of power.
+The answer depends on recognition that the world lies under Satan's control.
+Thus, only by Satan’s patronage will the Antichrist succeed in rising to the highest pinnacle of power.
 But Satan will set a price on his favor.
 He will help the Antichrist only if this man of unbounded ambition meets the same requirement that Satan tried to impose on Christ, saying,

 6 . . .
 All this power will I give thee, and the glory of them: for that is delivered unto me; and to whomsoever I will I give it.